AMID Logo E-BAY Logo

 4) Always check on the donation of ANY foodstuff.

-a) Certain foods items are excluded from any duty and vat rebate
+a) Certain food items are excluded from any duty and VAT rebate

 b) Certain food items require an import permit